Skip to Content

 What is the lifespan of a Mini Bernedoodle?

-The Mini Bernedoodle typically has a life expectancy of 12 to 15 years, influenced by factors like genetics, health, diet, and care.
+The typical life expectancy is 12 to 15 years, influenced by factors like genetics, health, diet, and care.
 This longevity can be attributed to its Mini Poodle parent, which averages a lifespan of 13 to 15 years, and in some cases, even reaches 18 years.
 In contrast, the Bernese Mountain Dog tends to have a notably shorter lifespan, averaging just 6 to 10 years.

 While the Mini Bernedoodle, is considered to have good health thanks to hybrid vigor, they can still inherit health conditions from both parent breeds.
 Here are some potential health issues to be aware of: